bogwonch/appstore-agreements/Terms-and-Conditions.md

 Yandex
 :   For free apps no ID is required.
 For paid apps they must be an *authorized user*.
 They must provide payment details.

+    'yandex' says User:U canBuy(App;A)
+      if A isFree.

+    'yandex' says User:U canBuy(App:A)
+      if U isAuthorized,
+         U hasPaymentDetails(P).

 Google Play
 :   Name, address and billing details (which may be shared with third parties.)

+    'google' says User:U isAuthorized
+        if U hasName(Name),
+           U hasAddress(Address),
+           U hasPaymentDetails(P).

+    'google' says ThirdParty:P canKnow(User:U).

 Amazon
 :   Amazon account.

+    'amazon' says User:U isAuthorized
+      if U hasAmazonAccount(A).

 Aptiode
 :   ID and contact details.
 You agree not to provide false information.
 In practice when using the app no ID is required.

+    'aptoide' says User:U isAuthorized
+      if U hasID(ID),
+         U hasContactDetails(D).

+Apple
+:   Apple ID

 What information do they take
 -----------------------------

+Apple
+:   Technical data about the device, system, software and peripherals; which the Application Provider may use provided it is in a form that does not personally identify the user.

 Yandex
 :   Type and model of the mobile device, OS, mobile app version and identifier, list of content on the device, usage info of apps and various services, mobile number and SIM serial number, geolocation info (which the user may deny), search queries, other *technical* information.

 Google Play
 :   App installation data (for malware checking.)
 To make this service more effective they also take device ID, URLs, one or more cookies[^1].
 You may opt out of malware checking however.